 A desolate stretch awaits travelers headed east from Wells across northern reaches of the Wood Hills at Moor Summit and across Independence Valley.
 The freeway rises across the Pequop Mountains, cresting at 6,967 feet above sea level over Pequop Summit.
 Westbound travelers have a steep upgrade between mileposts 376 and 373.

 Interstate 80 straightens out southeast from Oasis across Goshute Valley.
 A pair of S-curves line the stretch across the Toano Range ahead of Pilot Creek Valley.
-Continuing southeast toward West Wendover, I-80 curves around the Leppy Hills through to a summit on the outskirts of the city.
+Continuing southeast toward West Wendover, I-80 curves around the Leppy Hills to a summit on the outskirts of the city.
 Situated just south of the freeway along old U.S. 40, and east of Exit 407, is the Horizon Viewsite.
-There one can see the curvature of the earth as it relates to the twin carriageways of Interstate 80 as they lead east across the Great Salt Desert.
+There one can see the curvature of the earth as it relates to the twin roadways of Interstate 80 as they lead east across the Great Salt Desert.
 The lanes appear curved, but they are actually straight and level.
 Pools visible in the distance are evaporating areas used in the production of potash.